opticverge/Evolution/README.md

 For example, with the `ArtificialImmuneSystem` the default mutation strategy will create `n * m` clones where `n` is the size of the population and `m` is the number of clones to create per chromosome.
 At any given time a maximum of `n * m` clones are required throughout the evolutionary lifecycle.

 ## Performance
 Memory management contributes to improvements in performance here with reductions in memory allocations through the reuse of objects and arrays.
 This approach increases our throughput by approximately 2 orders of magnitude.
 For example, if it takes 2000ns to create a chromosome the first time, with the use of pools it would only take 25ns to fetch a chromosome from the pool and approximately 10ns to reset the chromosome.
-This means we average from around 500K chromosomes per second to 28M chromosomes per second with pooling+.
+This means we average from around 500K chromosomes per second to 28M chromosomes per second with pooling.

 A fast pseudo-random number generator is used which was measured against several other libraries to be the most performant.